ATLANTA - Rugby ATL aims for big impact in metro Atlanta:

 St. Cecilia serves coastal European food, inspired by the coastlines of Italy, Spain, and France.
 They're located in Buckhead’s Pinnacle Building.
 The menu has plenty of options, but seafood and pasta lovers will be especially delighted.
 Check it out here.

-Sydney Makayla talks Nickelodeon's "The Barbarian and The Troll" and more:
+Sydney Mikayla talks Nickelodeon's "The Barbarian and The Troll" and more:

 Christina "Ms. Basketball" Granville gives the latest on rapper DMX's condition